 Tracheal Atresia

-Failure of the lung bud to develop fully leads to tracheal atresia, meaning the trachea is completely or partially absent.
+Failure of the lung bud to develop fully leads to tracheal atresia, in which the trachea is completely or partially absent.
 This is usually fatal, unless an associated proximal TEF is present, allowing a tube to be inserted through the esophagus into the lower airways.

 Neonatal respiratory failure is present immediately after birth, and the lungs are most often underdeveloped.